freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-277-a-modified-collatz-sequence/index.md

 ---
-title: Problem 277: A Modified Collatz sequence
+title: A Modified Collatz sequence
 ---
 ## Problem 277: A Modified Collatz sequence